 Your scheduling software can be used for all of your communication needs, from meeting notices to emergency store closing information.
 Using a message board for each employee, admins can send messages when time off is approved/denied, a change is made to their schedule, and any other important employment and schedule information.
 This makes messaging effortless and avoids the risk of an employee not getting a message.
 Employees can easily log on and check messages from any connected device.

 How to Schedule More than One Location

 Multi-location employee scheduling can be a daunting task.
-Juggling a large number of employees and locations can be overwhelming.
+Even if you have a traditional hospital pharmacy schedule, juggling a large number of employees and locations can be overwhelming.
 However, it is possible to achieve an organized scheduling process for more than one pharmacy location.

 Utilizing Workforce Management Software Can Be A Huge Help In Balancing Schedules At Multiple Locations.

 It will track everything for you and can easily solve the hassles and frustrations of it, including schedule overlaps.

 The best scheduling software will notify you of scheduling errors before they arise.
 Plus, management teams and employees at all locations will be connected to schedule updates in real-time.
 Utilizing rule-based templates and features will help you get all of your schedules done quickly and far enough in advance that upcoming scheduling conflicts can be addressed with time to spare.

 Scheduling Pharmacy Technicians

 Pharmacy technicians are an extremely valuable part of the pharmacy team.
 They handle order intake, order products, prepare prescriptions for pharmacist verification, and ensure a high level of customer service.